DLTER (Dimension-Labeled Theory of Emergent Reality) is built around one idea:

 If you only used extremes, you’d get 8 “corner” configurations (one for each IN/EX × ST/FL × FX/TR combination).

-DLTER adds 4 additional prototypes to represent common boundary patterns that many people live in consistently:
+DLTER adds 4 additional prototypes to represent common boundary patterns that many people live in consistently.

 Axis Synthesizer and Resonant Fieldholder represent a stable ST/FL blend on the Emergence axis.